 Don’t Forget Important Expenses

-Financial projections are important for many reasons, including accurately accounting for all of your business’s expenses.
-In addition to accuracy, including all of your expenses is vital because it will help you anticipate your business’s tax liability.
+Financial projections are essential for many reasons, including accurately accounting for your business’s expenses.
+In addition to accuracy, including your expenses is vital because it will help you anticipate your business’s tax liability.
 Some states require businesses to submit an annual report along with a tax return.
 If you don’t comply with these requirements, your business license could be jeopardized, and you could even face penalties.
-You can compile them yourself or find a subscription service to help you with the process.
+You can compile them yourself or find a subscription service to help you.

 Incorporate Inflation Expenses

-Accuracy is the most important element of any financial projection report, so of course, you must account for variables such as the costs of inflation.
-Inflation is rising, which means that businesses must incorporate increasing costs into their financial projections, too.
+Accuracy is the most crucial element of any financial projection report, so of course, you must account for variables such as inflation costs.
+Inflation is rising, so businesses must incorporate increasing costs into their financial projections, too.
 If inflation has caused the cost of materials to rise, for example, you should be sure to adjust your projections to account for this.

 Use Data To Ensure Accuracy